 This guide should be a reference for you and can be looked at again and again.
 The best part is that the more you get into analytics, the more adept and self-reliant you'll become.

-If you think there’s a lot to remember here – you’re right.
-That’s why I’ve created this cheat sheet for you that outlines the entire analytics process and includes a glossary of all of the metrics we’ve defined throughout.
+If it feels like there's a lot to remember here - you're right.
+That's why I've created the cheat sheet for you that outlines the entire analytics process and includes a glossary of all of the metrics we've defined throughout.